Abubakar-colla/PYTHON_DATA_PROJECT/3_Project/README.md

 ## 1. What are the most demanded skills for the top 3 most popular data roles?

 To find the most demanded skills for the top 3 most popular data roles.
-I filtered out those positions by which ones were the most popular, and got the top 5 skills for these top 3 roles.
+I filtered out those positions by which ones were the most popular and got the top 5 skills for these top 3 roles.
 This query highlights the most popular job titles and their top skills, showing which skills I should pay attention to depending on the role I'm targeting.

 View my notebook with detailed steps here: [2_Skill_Demand](2_Skill_Demand.ipynb).